 Balancing Qualities:

-• Genius is eternal patience. — Michelangelo (1475-1564) Italian Polymath
+• Genius is eternal patience. — Michelangelo di Lodovico Buonarroti Simon (1475-1564) Italian polymath [four disciplines]

-• A man with genius is unendurable if he does not also possess at least two other things: gratitude and cleanliness. — Friedrich Wilhelm Nietzsche (1844-1900) German Philosopher
+• A man with genius is unendurable if he does not also possess at least two other things: gratitude and cleanliness. — Friedrich Wilhelm Nietzsche (1844-1900) German philosopher

 Quotes:

-• Mediocrity is self-inflicted and genius is self-bestowed. — Walter Russell (1871-1963) American Polymath
+• Mediocrity is self-inflicted, and genius is self-bestowed. — Walter Russell (1871-1963) American Polymath [four disciplines]

 Comment: Genius is not just relegated to math (Einstein) or music (Mozart) or writing (Shakespeare).
 You can be a genius of any quality or talent.
 The Scottish write of a genius for friendship.
 Genius is not only innate, or bestowed, it can also be developed.